 Oud, commonly called agarwood, has long been an integral part of Arab culture and history.
 Made of aromatic resin from Aquilaria trees, oud is highly valued for its captivating fragrance - due to its pleasant odor and because it has become part of cultural, religious, and traditional practices in Arab societies.
+Here is all the information about why do arabs use oud.

 Why are Ouds Popular in the Arab World?